Impact

 The E-Waste Column and The E-Waste Newsletter educate the public about e-waste, transition minerals, and critical raw materials.
 It is a core aim of our resources to educate the general public on the just transition, the "social license to operate" (SLO), as well as legal and policy developments in this space.

-What is the aim of The E-Waste Database?
+What is the aim of The E-Waste Learning Hub?

 Has The E-Waste Column won any awards?